 Liz is a certified DDP Yoga instructor, and is currently in training to be a nutritionist.

-If you are in the Northern Illinois area and interested in one-on-one or group DDP Yoga classes and weight loss counseling, please contact Liz to set up a free consultation and yoga class!
+If you are in the Northern Illinois area and interested in one-on-one or group DDP Yoga classes and weight loss counseling, please contact Liz!

 Liz received her BSc in Biology from University College Dublin, and her PhD in Cell Biology from the University of Notre Dame.
 Since discovering DDP Yoga, Liz has dropped – and kept off- over 40 lbs!
 She has been the featured guest on both DDP Radio and The DDP Yoga Experience, and she is active in helping and supporting fellow DDP Yoga fans on TeamDDPYoga.
 She has discovered a passion for researching the science and history of nutrition, and learning how to navigate the minefield that is our food supply in order to eat clean maintain a healthy weight.